hwangsaeul/chamge/README.md

 *   URI (s): URI to use to access SRT streaming.

 ## Build from sources
-To build the from sources follow the procedure described in
+To build from sources follow the procedure described in

 [Build from sources](https://github.com/hwangsaeul/hwangsaeul.github.io/blob/master/build_from_sources.md)